 A number of Australian institutional investors have found opportunities in infrastructure investment in selected markets across the region.

 A growing middle class and almost universal access to public health systems position Latin America as an attractive market for Victoria pharmaceutical and medical technology providers.
 While most countries have complex regulatory frameworks for the importation and commercialisation of healthcare products, the region is a net importer of pharma products and medical devices.
 For example, Brazilian imports of pharmaceutical products totalled USD $7.3 billion in 2019, while Mexico imported an equivalent to USD $4.65 billion.

 Victoria's world-leading and internationally recognised medical and pharmaceutical industries are strongly positioned to meet Latin America's growing demand for healthcare, medical, pharmaceutical and biotechnology services.

-- Over 15,000 Latin American students were enrolled in Victorian educational institutions in 2017, representing a 400 per cent increase over the past decade.
+- Almost 20,000 Latin American students were enrolled in Victorian educational institutions in 2019, representing close to a 300 per cent increase over the past decade3

 Discover how your business can export to Latin America

 - The Victorian Government Trade and Investment (VGTI) office in Santiago, Chile officially opened in October 2016.
 The Santiago VGTI provides tailored market intelligence, local insights and guidance for your export business.
 They can also connect you with overseas buyers and industry partners in Latin America.

 - Latam - Diversify your growth and Austrade's market profiles provide further detail and facts about Latin American markets.